Juhe20/Portfolio-website/README.md

 1. open command prompt and navigate to PortfolioProject/server ('cd ..\Portfolio-website\PortfolioProject\server')

-2. Type 'npm start'

-2.5.
-If step 2 failed type 'npm install sqlite3' and retry step 2
+2. Type 'npm start', if it fails type 'npm install sqlite3' and retry 'npm start'

 3. Open browser and go to localhost:3000